GreenJonan/n-body-gravity-sim/readme.md

 Please refer to [OrbitRungeKutta4.pdf](http://spiff.rit.edu/richmond/nbody/OrbitRungeKutta4.pdf) for more information.

-F(x,v) = F_G + F_E
+F(x,v) = F_G + F_E + F_D

 All objects are updated one by one.
-That is update a body, then the next body is updated using the new information of the body previously updated, not it's origin position.
+That is update a body, say body A,  then body B is updated using the new information of body A rather than body A's original information.